 As a business leader, it's easy to share ideas, make decisions, and exert your influence.

-What’s harder is knowing when to pause and take a step back — to seek out the opinions of others to gain a new perspective about where your business stands.
+What's harder is knowing when to pause and take a step back — to seek out the opinions of others to gain a new perspective about where your business stands, and what's required to propel forward.

-Tunnel vision is inevitable.
-You’re close to the decisions, emotionally invested in the results, and perhaps feeling stifled by the typical busyness of the workday.
+Tunnel vision is bound to happen.
+You're close to the decisions, emotionally invested in the results, and perhaps feeling stifled by the typical busyness of the workday.

 First and foremost, an external perspective gives you some much-needed neutrality.
 Where internal teams get bogged down in the closed loop of groupthink and office politics, an outside voice lacks this bias.

-The right partner or strategic consultant, removed from any internal baggage, can enlighten you on your strengths, weaknesses, and the possibilities for innovation you might be missing.
+The right partner or strategic consultant, removed from any expected norms or internal baggage, can enlighten you on your strengths, weaknesses, and the possibilities for innovation you might be missing.

 "It's very difficult to solve a lot of problems from the top down," says Megan Smith, CEO of shift7 and former U.S. Chief Technology Officer, in a Forbes interview.
 "It’s more straightforward if you can garner the energy of other people and have them collaborate with you."